Avoid foodborne illness when entertaining

 It is important to cook fare to minimum internal temperatures using a food thermometer to determine if the item is done.
 Guidelines to proper food temperatures can be found at FightBac website.
 Keep hot foods heated on the serving table by using chafing dishes, hot plates or other equipment designed to keep food hot.
 Stir foods to keep the heat evenly distributed.
 Provide clean utensils for serving your foods.
 Change them at least every two hours.

-With a little extra care, you can have a great party and keep family and friends safe from food borne illness!
-For more information on food safety, visit FightBac.
+With a little extra care, you can have a great party and keep family and friends safe from foodborne illness!
+For more information on food safety, visit FightBac or Michigan State University Extension.